Connecticut Speech Pathology State License Guide

 A speech pathology state license in Connecticut requires a master’s degree as well as supervised employment.
 In addition, licensee applicants must pass an exam before completion.1

-The below information has been curated by the American Speech-Language Hearing Association (ASHA) based on Connecticut’s rules and regulations for state licensure.
-Please note that requirements/information may change at any time, so always check with your state for the most up-to-date information.1
+The information below has been curated by the American Speech-Language Hearing Association (ASHA) based on Connecticut’s rules and regulations for state licensure.
+Please note that requirements/information may change at any time, so always check with your state for the most up-to-date information.
+This article was last updated February 2026.1

 Sponsored online speech pathology programs